British Columbia Teachers' Federation: 2006 contract negotiations

 On June 9, 2006, the union announced that if a contract was not reached before the start of the school year, it was prepared to commence labour disruption (strike) activities, including a possible full withdrawal of service.
 Of the 30,202 members who voted, 85.2 per cent were in favour of a strike.

 Talks between the union and the government proceeded without much progress.
 The main sticking point was compensation, with the government offering a 10 per cent increase (up from 8 per cent) over four years and the union asking for a 19 per cent increase (down from 24 per cent) over three years.

 Late in the day on June 30, 2006, the two sides reached a tentative agreement for a 16 per cent increase in wages and benefits over a five-year contract.
 Because the agreement was reached before the month-end deadline, teachers were eligible for a signing bonus of approximately $4,000.

 2011 contract negotiations

 The next round of negotiations began in 2011, when the previous contract expired.
 The provincial government demanded the same net zero outcome accepted by all other public sector unions.
 Additionally, the government sought more control over professional development, reduced seniority provisions, and increased teacher evaluation and accountability.

 The BCTF demanded a 15 per cent wage increase over three years (costed at $560 million by the BCTF and $2 billion by the provincial government), increased paid prep time, improved benefits, additional leave, and an additional six discretionary leave days per year to care for a sick friend or relative (a request that was later dropped).

-At the time, teachers in BC made, on average, between $48,000 and $74,000 a year.
-This income increases to $83,000 for teachers with higher-level qualifications.